hgn/hippod/README.md

 The maximum size for media types is currently 500 kByte (base64 encoded, actual image size is even smaller).
 Larger media types are currently not supported.

+If several media types are given the name must be unique.
+No name clashes are allowed.

+The description is optional.

 #### Categories ####